wp-plugins/video-youtube-lightbox/readme.txt

 *Release Date - 09th April, 2015*

 * When closing the lightbox return the user to their previous position on the page
-* Add arrows back and forward navigation in the lightbox
+* Add back and forward navigation arrows in the lightbox

+= 1.2 =
+*Release Date - 09th April, 2015*

+* Not show the navigation arrows if exist only one video
+* Adding pointer cursor to the delete button